 Create a realistic budget that helps you see and address changes (good or bad) right away:

-- Create a separate budget for every program within the organization, so you can assess each program independently of the organization as a whole.
+- Create a separate budget for every program of the agency, to assess each program independently.

-- Break the budget down by month to realistically reflect the timing of revenue and expenses throughout the year
+- Divide the budget by month to reflect timing of revenue and expenses

-- Don’t just divide your budget into 12 equal parts.
-For example, if the entire insurance premium is due in January, the full cost should be reflected in that month.
+- Don’t divide your budget into 12 equal parts.
+(If the entire insurance premium is due January, the full cost should be in that month.)

 What do we do with the budget once it is done?